 Llamas are native to the South American Andes of Peru, Bolivia & Chile.
 Introduced to North America in the late 1800s, llamas are one of the oldest domesticated animals in America.
-Llama yarn is not technically considered a wool because of its more hair like cellular composition.
-The unique hair like structure accounts for the warm insulating quality as well as contributing to its tensile strength and durability.
+Llama yarn is not technically considered a wool because of its cellular composition.
+The unique hair-like structure accounts for its warm insulating quality as well as contributes to its tensile strength and durability.
 Llama fiber is remarkably light and warm.
 Our llama yarn is undyed and unbleached celebrating the natural color variation of the animals.